houi51899/github1/README.txt

 #Acknowledge

-I want thank Mr.honma for the help in connecting the VScode to Github
+I want thank Mr.honma for the help in connecting the VScode to Github.
+And thank your for finishing the reading and for the overlooking of my poor grammar lol.